Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Key Pinch Points

-• Burst pipes stem from pressure, corrosion, and age — not just cold weather
+• Burst pipes stem from pressure, corrosion, and age, not just cold weather

 • Shut off the main water valve immediately when a pipe bursts

-• Repair costs range from $150 for wall pipes to $10,000 for underground lines
+• 2026 repair costs range from $150 for wall pipes to $10,000 for sewer lines

 • Insurance covers water damage, but not the pipe repair itself